kailayerhq/kai/ivcs/README.md

-# IVCS - Intent Version Control System
+# Kai - Intent Version Control System

-IVCS is a semantic, intent-based version control system that understands *what* your code changes mean, not just *what* changed.
+Kai is a semantic, intent-based version control system that understands *what* your code changes mean, not just *what* changed.
 It creates semantic snapshots from Git refs, computes changesets with classified change types, maps changes to logical modules, and generates human-readable intent sentences describing the purpose of changes.

-Unlike traditional diff tools that show line-by-line text changes, IVCS understands your code at a semantic level—identifying functions, classes, variables, and how they relate to your project's architecture.
+Unlike traditional diff tools that show line-by-line text changes, Kai understands your code at a semantic level—identifying functions, classes, variables, and how they relate to your project's architecture.

 ## Table of Contents